oo0mmmm/GGD/README.md

 11. 'adaptive.stepsize' : only used in 'sngd', determines whether a diminishing stepsize sequence is used or not in training process.
 12. 'b' : the batch size
 13. 'update.frequency' : only used in 'ssvrg' and 'snarah', determines the maximum iteration number of inner loop.
-14. 'eta' : only used in 'snarah', help the user to choose the iteration number of inner loop adaptively.
+14. 'eta' : only used in 'snarah', helps the user to choose the iteration number of inner loop adaptively.
-15. 'early.stop' : only used in 'snarah', 'True' refers to the ggd-sarah+ algorithm given in appendix, 'False' refers to the original ggd-sarah algorithm.
-It determines whether the early termination condition is examined at the begining of inner loop.